joethephish/cocoascript-migration/README.md

 Use `parseInt(return_value)` instead if you need an integer (hint: most of the time you probably don't :)

-### `allSlices` is deprecated.
-Use `exportableLayers` instead
+## Other Issues

-This is not exactly related to the CocoaScript migration, but it was a recent change and you may want to check for it while you're fixing other things
+These issues are not exactly related to the CocoaScript migration, but are recent changes that you may want to check for while you're fixing other things.

+### `allSlices` is deprecated

+Use `exportableLayers` instead.

 ### `[MSArray length]` is deprecated